Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Abstract

 \section{Abstract}

 In climate science, the tuning of climate models is a computationally intensive problem due to the combination of the high-dimensionality of the system state and long integration times.
-Here we demonstrate the potential of a parameter estimation algorithm which makes use of synchronization to tune a global atmospheric model at modest computational costs.
-We first use it to directly optimize internal model parameters.
-We then apply the algorithm to the weights of each member of a supermodel ensemble to optimize the overall predictions.
-In both cases, the algorithm is able to find parameters which result in reduced errors in the climatology of the model.
-Finally, we introduce a novel approach which combines both methods called \emph{adaptive supermodeling}, where the internal parameters of the members of a supermodel are tuned simultaneously with the model weights such that the supermodel predictions are optimized.
-For a case designed to challenge the two previous methods, adaptive supermodeling achieves a performance similar to a perfect model.
+Supermodelling is a technique which has shown the potential for reducing climate model biases by dynamically coupling multiple models together, and training their coupling on a short timescale.
+Here, we introduce a new approach called \emph{adaptive supermodeling}, where the internal model parameters of the member of a supermodel are tuned.
+We perform three experiments.
+We first directly optimize the internal parameters of a climate model.
+We then optimize the weights between two members of a supermodel in a classical supermodel approach.
+For a case designed to challenge the two previous methods, we implement adaptive supermodeling, which achieves a performance similar to a perfect model.